atowey-uchi/misogynistic_tweets/README.md

 5. Communicate results in an interactive dashboard

 ### Data
-We scraped over 400,000 twitter mentions for 146 female senators.
+I scraped over 400,000 twitter mentions for 146 female senators.
 A sample of the scraped tweets can be found in "final_data.csv" and the larger file (which was too large to upload on github without git lfs) can be found at https://drive.google.com/file/d/1HLWQuaJzQwqlYYGOHjspKyiQwPAwQK-T/view?usp=sharing.
 We also used data from Congress.gov and GovTrack USA to conduct further analysis.
 All the data used for this project can be found under the "Data" folder, and the raw urls (manually compiled) used for getting twitter handles of female senators, and other data can be found under the folder "Scraping tweets -data+code".
 The trained topic models cab be found under "ldamodels".

 ### Code